tsanevp/Blog-Website/README.md

 - How to utilize EJS, templating, and layouts to reduce repetitive code
 - How to work with EJS on the server side and send variables to my .ejs pages
+- How to connect to a MongoDB database and store/retrieve data inside a Node.js project

 ### Continued development

-- [ ]  Implement MongoDB to store posts made by users since a new deployment deletes all current posts
+- [x]  Implement MongoDB to store posts made by users since a new deployment deletes all current posts
 - [ ]  Add a name/date field when composing a blog so we know who posted it and when
 - [ ]  Add registration/sign-in functionality so only registered users can make blog posts